fattihkoca/vuejs-ajax/README.md

 ```

 ## <a name="async"></a> Asynchronous
 By default, all requests are sent asynchronously (i.e. this is set to true by default).
 If you need synchronous requests, set this option to `false`.
+Default value is `true`.
 ```javascript
 Vue.ajax.get('http://example.com', [data], {
     async: true